Compute

 The VPC where all nodes of the instance run.

 For intra-VPC access, the client and the instance must be in the same VPC with specific security group rule configurations.
-For more information, see How Do I Configure a Security Group?
+For details about how to configure the rules, see How Do I Configure a Security Group?.

 • Application